Search Programs

 Accredited Vet Tech Programs in Kansas

 In order to earn their Kansas Veterinary Technician Registration, students must graduate from a program accredited by the Committee on Veterinary Technician Education and Activities (CVTEA), the program approval branch of the American Veterinary Medical Association (AVMA)–the main accrediting body for veterinary technicians.
-There are three schools in Kansas that offer CVTEA-accredited programs for veterinary technicians, one of which offers both online and on-campus programs.
+Three schools in Kansas offer CVTEA-accredited programs for veterinary technicians, one of which offers both online and on-campus programs.
 Following is a breakdown of each of these programs.

 Besides the main campus in Colby, CCC runs a 60-acre agricultural center to the east of the city.
 The on-campus program is full-time and includes courses such as breeds of domestic animals; medical records and veterinary office skills; anatomy and physiology of domestic animals; VT pharmacology; animal facility management; large animal medicine and surgery; and many more.
-All students in the on-campus program become members of the Student Veterinary Technology Association which is a student chapter of the National Association of Veterinary Technicians in America (NAVTA).
-80 percent of CCC’s graduates passed the Veterinary Technician National Exam (VTNE) on their first attempt between 2017 and 2020.
+All students in the on-campus program become members of the Student Veterinary Technology Association, a student chapter of the National Association of Veterinary Technicians in America (NAVTA).
+73.68 percent of CCC’s graduates passed the Veterinary Technician National Exam (VTNE) on their first attempt between 2020 and 2023.

-Colby Community College also offers a distance-based, online AAS degree in veterinary technology that is CVTEA-accredited.
-This is also an 82-credit program including the same curriculum as the aforementioned on-campus program.
+Colby Community College also offers a distance-based, online AAS degree in veterinary nursing that is CVTEA-accredited.
+This 82-credit program includes the same curriculum as the aforementioned on-campus program.
 Students in this program gain hands-on experience by working in veterinary hospitals near where they live.

 Courses are asynchronous and provide flexibility for online students.
 Students are not required to visit campus but may attend on-campus weekend mentorships that take place the fall semester including a microbiology mentorship, lab animal/exotic pet mentorship, and a large animal mentorship.
 During the program, students are required to work with veterinary hospitals to complete clinical hours and meet the hands-on skills required by the AVMA.
 In order to document proficiency in the required skills, students record videos of their demonstration of the AVMA essential skills while working under the supervision of a licensed veterinarian or credentialed veterinary technician.
 These videos will be reviewed by vet tech program faculty.